Moodle-teamCSUSM/project-documentation/README.md

 ##### Create an appointment system where admins can create appointments and users can check into the appointment

 This project will incroperate full scheduling of appointments capability.
 Using a web interface for the administravtive side, users can use mobile apps to check into their appointment, change appointment times, and more.
-Some inforamtion that may be used includes mapping data for location based events, meeting with, which would link to a persons profile page (if they have on - professionals normally would).
+Some information that may be used includes mapping data for location based events, meeting with, which would link to a persons profile page (if they have on - professionals normally would).
 A base for this project could be considered as a doctor's office/urgent care check-in system.
 Would use push notifications to alert users when changes have occured on the administrative side.

 #### Option 6 - Course Registration System